 - Freeze: The refrigeration system is operating to remove heat from the evaporators.
-The compressor and water pump are ON. - Harvest: The refrigeration and water systems are operating to harvest the ice cubes.
-While the compressor is on for the full cycle, the water pump will be off at the beginning and the inlet water valve will switch off before the end. - Clean: Water valve opens to fill the reservoir.
+The compressor, remote fan motor and water pump are ON. - Harvest: The refrigeration and water systems are operating to harvest the ice cubes.
+While the compressor and fan motor is on for the full cycle, the water pump will be off at the beginning and the inlet water valve will switch off before the end. - Clean: Water valve opens to fill the reservoir.
 The Water pump starts.
 The Clean indicator light is switched ON.
 A manually initiated rinse cycle flushes the system.